AFGHAN HOUND CLUB OF AMERICA, INC.

 SECTION 2.
 Special Club Meetings.
 Special Club meetings may be called by the President; by a majority vote of the members of the Board who are present at a meeting of the Board or who vote by mail; or by the Corresponding Secretary upon receipt of a petition signed by 10% of the Club's members in good standing.
 Such meetings shall be held at such place, date and hour as may be designated by the Board of Directors.
 Written notice of such meetings shall be mailed by the Corresponding Secretary at least 14 days and not more than 30 days prior to the meeting.
 The notice of the meeting shall state the purpose of the meeting, and no other club business may be transacted.
 The quorum for such a meeting shall be 10% of the members in good standing.

 SECTION 3.
 Board Meetings.
 The first meeting of the Board of Directors shall be held as soon as possible following the certification of the election.
 Other meetings of the Board shall be held at such times and places as are designated by a majority vote of the Board.
 Written notice of each such meeting shall be mailed by the Corresponding Secretary to each member of the Board at least 14 days prior to the date of the meeting.
 The quorum for a Board Meeting shall be a majority of the Board voting in person, by mail, fax or telephone conference call.

 SECTION 4.
-The Board of Directors may conduct its business by mail or other hard-copy medium through the Corresponding Secretary.
+The Board of Directors may also conduct business by telephone conference call, mail and fax provided it does not conflict with any other provisions of these Bylaws.
 Responses must be received from a majority (quorum) of the Board members for the results of the ballot to be valid.
-Under urgent conditions, the Board may conduct its business by telephone conference call provided that (a) a good faith effort is made to reach all Board members, and (b) a record of each Board member's vote on a matter is kept and mailed to all Board members within 7 days.
+Items voted upon by telephone conference call, mail and fax must be confirmed in writing by the Recording Secretary to all board members within seven days.